Portrush Regeneration Strategy

 In 2011 51% of respondents agreed Portrush had made a lot of progress over the past couple of years.
 By 2013 89% agreed with the same statement.

 Implementation of Council’s Portrush Regeneration Strategy began in 2010.
-Substantial progress has been made with the support of public and private sector colleagues yet a considerable challenge remains if Portrush is to both fulfill its potential and remain economically and socially sustainable.
+Substantial progress has been made with the support of public and private sector colleagues yet a considerable challenge remains if Portrush is to both fulfil its potential and remain economically and socially sustainable.

 The core regeneration objectives of the Strategy are as follows: